Aquanty/rtd-hgs/docs/source/index.rst

 available for flow across the fracture-matrix interface is maintained at its maximum value, regardless of the state of fracture saturation.

-If you wish to use Van Genuchten or BrooksCorey functions to describe the constitutive relationships you can do so using the instructions given in Section :ref:`sec:vsat_functions_props` .
-Unless you modify them, the default values given in
+| If you wish to use Van Genuchten or BrooksCorey functions to describe
+  the constitutive relationships you can do so using the instructions given in Section :ref:
+| .
+Unless you modify them, the default values given in Table :ref:
-Table :ref:`tab:frac_unsat_function_default`  will be used to define the functional relationships.
+| will be used to define the functional relationships.

-.. _tab:frac_unsat_function_default
+[.. _tab:frac_unsat_function_default]

 .. table:: Default values for functions defining the discrete fracture constitutive relationships, for the Van Genuchten and BrooksCorey